SeedTactics/fms-insight/docs/client-dashboard.md

 which is about 21.8 hours so a brown bar will be drawn up to 21.8 hours (see the bottom row in the screenshot above).
 A completed part is credited only with its expected cycle time even if the actual time on the machine is larger.
-Also, a completed part is assigned only once the part has been completly machined and unloaded.
+Also, a completed part is assigned only once the part has been completely machined and unloaded.
-Indeed, the bullet chart does not reflect in-process or partially machined material, becuase the program might not finish correctly or the part might be become scrap.
+Indeed, the bullet chart does not reflect in-process or partially machined material, because the program might not finish correctly or the part might be become scrap.

 The bullet chart is an easy way to watch the progress on the current jobs.
 If